 Most importantly, Jaime serves as project Technical Coordinator and is responsible of the Informed Consent guidelines development (WP3).
 In this sense, he is also in charge of the development of new strategies for improving health literacy and other project Tasks.
 During the interview, he will talk us through the current project developments and the methodology used to meet its objectives.

-From where do the i-CONSENT recommendations come from?
+Where do the i-CONSENT recommendations come from?

 The project is elaborating the recommendations in various phases.
 The first one coincided with the first year of the project.
 It consisted of a systematic and narrative review of the literature, hard law and soft law.
 The subjects investigated where the folowing: